gecko984/supervenn/README.md

 (which is `2^n_sets - 1`).
 This is not the case in the present example, as 62 of the 63 intersections are non-empty, hence the results are not that pretty.

-### Less trivial example #3: order IDs in a vehicle routing problem solver tasks.
+#### Order IDs in requests to a multiple vehicle routing problem solver
 This was actually my motivation in creating this package.
 The team I'm currently working in provides an API that solves a variation of the Multiple Vehicles Routing Problem.
 The API solves tasks of the form "Given 1000 delivery orders each with lat, lon, time window and weight, and 50 vehicles each with capacity and work